Whole Farm Revenue Protection (WFRP)

 - Farm marketing records are acceptable records for direct market commodities.

-- Summaries of coverage for any individual insurance policies that have been purchased.
+- MPCI Average Yields and summaries of coverage for any individual insurance policies that have been purchased.

 NAU Country has made dedicated efforts in all facets of our team to become the Whole Farm Revenue Protection experts, providing you with the most knowledgeable staff in the industry.
 We have implemented a structure to ensure there are specialized staff members in the fields of Underwriting, Marketing, and Claims so the American farmer can rest easy knowing they are in the best hands.